XayOn/bacchus/Readme.md

 ## Extras

-- Baccus sets up your domains and SSL for you, using traefik and lexicon
+- Bacchus sets up your domains and SSL for you, using traefik and lexicon

-And links them inside nextcloud for a seamless user experience.
-Bacchus sets up a set of default public trackers on jackett and the arrs.
+- Bacchus sets public trackers on all the arrs

 ## Install